• Skip to primary navigation

 • Continue heating the tortillas, filling, and rolling them until all of the taquitos are made.

-• FOR THE AIR FRYER: You won't be able to fit all 14 taquitos into the air fryer basket at once.
+• TO COOK IN THE AIR FRYER: You won't be able to fit all 14 taquitos into the air fryer basket at once.
 So you'll need to air fry in batches.
 Line the taquitos in an even layer in the air fryer basket next to each other, allowing some room for air flow.
 Don't stack taquitos on top of each other.
 They won't brown that way.
-Give the taquitos a quick spray of oil.
-Air fry the taquitos at 400 degrees for 9 minutes.
-I don't recommend flipping them, because they may not be fully sealed yet.

-• FOR THE OVEN: If you're baking the taquitos, give them space between each taquito for proper browning.
 Give the taquitos a quick spray of oil.
 Bake the taquitos at 420 degrees for 15 minutes.
 I don't recommend flipping them, because they may not be fully sealed yet.

 • You'll know the taquitos are ready when the edges are turning brown, and the center of each taquito feels firm to the touch.
 Carefully remove them from the oven or air fryer.
 They will be hot.